 However, there is a version of Italian Grandma’s Cake made only with a pastry case, filled with custard.
 Finally, pine nuts and powdered sugar are placed on top directly over the crema pasticcera.

-There is also a variant with chocolate shortcrust pastry and almonds instead of pine nuts on top, which someone playfully called La Torta del Nonno (The Grandfather’s Cake)!
+There is also a variation with chocolate shortcrust pastry and almonds instead of pine nuts on top, which someone playfully called La Torta del Nonno (The Grandfather's Cake)!

 Torta della Nonna is a traditional dessert from Tuscany.